terence410/ultimate-text-to-image/README.md

 # Ultimate Text To Image

-Generate UTF8 texts into image with auto line break for all international language, including Chinese, Japanese, Korean, etc..
+Generate Unicode texts into image with auto line break for all international language, including Chinese, Japanese, Korean, Russian, etc..
 You can find a lot of similar library, but hardly find any library deal with utf8 texts with auto wrapping.

 Thanks to [linebreak](https://www.npmjs.com/package/linebreak), we can detect the correct line break and wrapping with ease.
 The actual depended package is [linebreak-next](https://www.npmjs.com/package/linebreak-next), which is compatible with Browser and provided by the collaborator of the original package.